volzotan/CompressorCam/docs/assembly.md

 ![status led]( {{ site.baseurl }}/assets/{{ page.imgdir }}/led_status.png ){:.enable_lightbox}

-After 30 seconds the camera is fully booted and you can connect to the `CompressorCamera` network.
+After 30 seconds the camera is fully booted and will provide a Wifi-hotspot.
+You can connect with your computer to the `CompressorCamera` Wifi-network now.
 When the camera is starting for the very first time, this may take slightly longer.
-As soon as the LED is stopping to blink, the wifi network is available.
+As soon as the status LED is stopping to blink, the wifi network is available.
 The default password is `ccampassword`.
-Open the <a href="http://compressor.camera">compressor.camera</a> website and click on focus in the sidebar (this will only work when you are connected to the camera network).
+Open the <a href="http://compressor.camera">compressor.camera</a> website and click on focus in the sidebar (this will only work when you are connected to the CompressorCamera network).
 What you will see now is a 100% crop of the center of the camera image.
 Click on the image to let the camera take a new picture (this may take a few seconds).
 Based on this crop you can rotate the ring that holds the lens to adjust the backfocus of the lens.
 The image will be extremly blurry in the start since the Camera Module is shipped with the backfocus ring fully screwed in.
 You may need to rotate the ring for 1 or 2 full revolutions till the camera output resembles an actual image.
 Refresh by clicking on the image, rotate the ring a bit, refresh again, ...

 ![webinterface screenshot]( {{ site.baseurl }}/assets/{{ page.imgdir }}/webinterface_screenshot.png ){:.enable_lightbox}